jobseekr/scraper/README.md

 As visible, there are simple optimizations to prevent the scraper from getting blocked/throttled by indeed.
 If a page scrape takes roughly `52s`, a 100 page scrape (most I've run) of `"Software Developer"` jobs in `"Toronto, ON"` will run for roughly `1.32 hrs`.

-Especially if running in headless mode (which would be through the wsgi app), I strongly suggest running large scrapes once in a blue moon and instead opting to keep to a small amount of pages each time (10-20) so that your client doesn't get blocked by Indeed.
-If that does happen, use a proxy or try again within 3 hours and it should start working again.

 #### Author